AhmadElshiltawi/VideoToAscii/README.md

 A simple program that plays a given video in ascii on the terminal

 ## Installation
 In order to use the program, you'll have to install opencv on your computer.
-You can download opencv by running the following command:
+You can install opencv by running the following command:

 ```bash
 pip install opencv-python